 Herbs for Teas

 Herbs that have warming, calming and digestive properties can be brewed up into delicious teas to help support healthy digestion and circulation thereby promoting overall wellness during the wintertime.
 Look to yummy blends that feature herbs such as cinnamon, ginger, cardamon, turmeric, mints, thyme, anise and black pepper.
 Rich in aromatic oils, many of these herbs also assist the body in fighting infections and easing inflammation.
-Many now use artificial flavourings, Make sure you check the label and avoid ones with flavourings.
+Many now use artificial flavourings, Make sure you check the label and avoid these.
 Better still make your own!
 A slice of lemon, slice of garlic and teaspoon of honey is simple and refreshing.

 It is more than ever so important to keep ourselves healthy in the concern over the decrease in effectiveness of antibiotics and they are no use for colds and flu anyway!
 Your gut wall houses 70 percent of the cells that make up your immune system, so boost your intestinal health by taking probiotics, ESPECIALLY if you have taken antibioitics in the last 6 months.

 And finally, get enough sleep and rest.
 Learn how to de-stress, meditate, shake off your worries with a good therapeutic BODi dance, calm your nerves with Somatic Yoga, focus your mind and deep breathe in a Pilates session, to keep the blood flowing, the cheeks glowing and remember feeling good boosts your immune system too!

 Enjoy the winter, I love the snow and I do hope we get some.
 Keep yourself well, happy and healthy.
 Laughter is the best medicine!